-We consent to the incorporation by reference in Registration Statement No. 333-261742 on Form S-8 of our report dated March 25, 2022, relating to the financial statements of Joby Aviation, Inc., appearing in this Annual Report on Form 10-K for the year ended December 31, 2021.
+We consent to the use in Registration Statement No. 333-258868 on Form S-1 of our report dated March 25, 2022 relating to the consolidated financial statements of Joby Aviation, Inc. We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ Deloitte & Touche LLP San Jose, California March 25, 2022
+/s/ DELOITTE & TOUCHE LLP

+San Jose, California April 18, 2022